 SEEK_END The offset is set to the size of the file plus offset bytes.
-Return value:

-'''

 On success, the resulting unsigned offset in bytes from the beginning of the file is returned.
 Otherwise, a value of -1 is returned.

-'''

 EBADF fd is not a valid open file descriptor.

 ESPIPE fd is associated with the GDB console.

 EINVAL flag is not a proper value.
-EINTR The call was interrupted by the user.